 Most students interviewed by the reviewers appreciated the availability of teaching aids in the form of printed materials and commented favorably on their quality.
 The reviewers having gone through the printed materials made available to students (especially for foundation courses, level 3 and level 4 course units) are satisfied on their quality with reference to presentation, contents and print.
-However the Reviewers are of the view that the printed course materials for the level 5 course units, and other courses offered by the department (certificate courses and postgraduate diploma) need to be revised.
+However the students are of the view that the printed course materials for some of the level 5 course units, need to be revised.

 Course materials are, according to students, distributed in time.
-Reviewers got the impression from the students that schedules are strictly followed by the department of Zoology and no postponement of the courses/examinations had occurred except during the strike action of the non-academics in 2005.
+Reviewers got the impression from the students that schedules are strictly followed by the department of Zoology and no postponement of the courses/examinations had occurred except during the strike action of the nonacademics in 2005.
 However in that instance, the rescheduling of the activities' had occurred fast, which is commendable.